jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

   - 2024 revaluation: assessed value up 20%, property tax up 3%

 ## shared-revenue
-- In 2024, the state significantly increased the amount of shared revenue to the municipalities
+In 2024, the state significantly increased the amount of shared revenue to the municipalities

-- Fitchburg's share was over $800,000
+- Fitchburg's increase was over $800,000

 - How did Fitchburg fare compared to other municipalities?

-- Plot shows all 1850+ municipalities with median AGI on the x axis and per-capita shared revenue on the y axis
+- Plot shows shared revenue information for all 1850+ municipalities in 2024,
+  - with median AGI on the x axis
+  - per-capita shared revenue on the y axis

 - Outliers labeled (overlapping names hard to read)
   - over $100k AGI
   - over $800 per resident shared revenue

-- Fitchburg roughly $60 per resident and $60k AGI
+- Fitchburg roughly $63 per resident and $60k AGI
+  - 76% of municipalities got more shared revenue than Fitchburg
+  - but 87% of municipalities have lower AGI than Fitchburg

 ## shared-revenue-zoom